 What is RPA?

-Robotics Process Automation (RPA) is not a walking, talking, humanoid robot that you see in movies.
+Robotics Process Automation (RPA) is not a walking, talking, a humanoid robot that you see in movies.
 RPA is computer software that can help you do tasks on your computer and it works with almost any system.
 To summarise, RPA mimics your mouse clicks and keyboard strokes to complete business processes.
 Users can build bots using RPA automation by analyzing human behavior on I.T. applications.
 Show the bots what to do, and leave them to it.

 RPA was originally introduced for large companies where they handle a lot of data and have large back-office operations.
 Today, RPA is seen in organizations around the world and is used to do data processing tasks.
 The bot must follow certain rules before it completes a task